johnmanjohnston/melodylounge/capstone/README.md

 # MelodyLounge -- CS50W Final Project

 # About
-MelodyLounge is a music streaming platform, similar to Spotify, Apple Music, etc.
+MelodyLounge is a music playback platform, similar to Spotify, Apple Music, etc.
 MelodyLounge is also completely mobile responsive.
 The main features of MelodyLounge is included as a single page application, which makes the application run blazingly fast as you do not have to load an entirely new page any time you switch tabs in MelodyLounge.